Wednesday, February 27, 2013

 But there are also plenty of stands available to hold your bike in place.
 For example, you can get one from Racor, Art of Storage or Gear Up.

 And if you want one that's eye-catching as well as functional, you can get that, too.
-The bike stand at the top of this post comes from Dale Pedales, and it's "made out of oak from recycled beams that used to belong to past century buildings."
+The bike stand at the top of this post comes from Dale Pedals, and it's "made out of oak from recycled beams that used to belong to past century buildings."
+Update on April 21, 2015: I'm not longer finding this product.

 The Renovo bike stand is made from birch plywood.
 It comes in two colors, cherry and black.